etra0/sapeaob/README.md

 # SapeAOB - A compile time function generation for pattern scans.

-A micro-library which aids to create pattern scanning functions to be created at compile time to enjoy that sweet compiler optimizations when doing ifs.
+A micro-library which aids to create pattern scanning functions at compile time to enjoy that sweet compiler optimizations!

 # Usage
 ```cpp